huksley/generate-content-spreadsheet/README.md

   webpack: (config, { isServer }) => {
     config.plugins?.push(
       new GenerateContentSpreadsheetPlugin(
-        // Script it will write
-        __dirname + "/components/Content.ts",
+        // Script it will write (can be either .js or .ts) __dirname + "/components/Content.ts",
         // Variable in source file
         "Strings",